TheKicker/rocket-downrange/README.md

 <hr>
 </br>

 Had an issue where the site was displaying an unsecure connection.
-Mistakenly thought this was a bad SSL Certificate but realized it was due to the API response.
+Mistakenly thought this was a bad SSL Certificate but realized it was due to the API response data.
 Specifically the Opportunity and Curiousity API's would supply an unsecure link for the images.
-Fixed the issue by adding a computed property to check if https is enabled, if not add an s to the url.
+Fixed the issue by adding a computed property to check if https is enabled, if not add an s to the supplied url.

 ```
 // src/components/Opportunity.vue & Curiousity.vue